 You can keep Resource owner username and Resource owner password as blank.

-For additional details on creating OAuth2 server in APIM, please see this document.
+For additional details on creating OAuth2 server in API Management, please see this document.

 <validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid."> <openid-config url="[openid-config endpoint]" /> <required-claims> <claim name="aud"> <value>[audience]</value> </claim> <claim name="iss"> <value>[issuer]<value> </claim> <claim name="scope"> <value>[scope 1]</value> <value>[scope 2]</value> </claim> </required-claims> </validate-jwt>

 The openid-config endpoint is the OpenID Config URL from MITREid Connect.
-It is critical to make sure you have the correct URL since this is the URL thru which APIM acquires JWKS (JSON Web Key Set) for JWT validation.
+It is critical to make sure you have the correct URL since this is the URL thru which API Management acquires JWKS (JSON Web Key Set) for JWT validation.